-Note 4 - Investment in Saneron CCEL Therapeutics, Inc. ("Saneron")
+Note 3 - Investment in Saneron CCEL Therapeutics, Inc. ("Saneron")

-As of February 28, 2009 and November 30, 2008, the Company had an ownership interest of approximately 36% in Saneron, which is accounted for under the equity method of accounting.
+As of August 31, 2009 and November 30, 2008, the Company had an ownership interest of approximately 35% and 36% in Saneron, respectively, which is accounted for under the equity method of accounting.
 During 2008, the Company had an independent valuation performed on the Company's interest in Saneron.
-Management believes that this valuation accurately reflects the fair value of the Company's interest in

-Saneron as of February 28, 2009 and November 30, 2008 and that the investment was not impaired.
-During 2006, the Company ceased recording equity in losses once the investment balance was written down to the total amount of goodwill, as goodwill should not be amortized.
-As of February 28, 2009 and November 30, 2008, the net Saneron investment, which includes goodwill, is reflected on the consolidated balance sheets at approximately \$684,000.
+Management believes that this valuation accurately reflects the fair value of the Company's interest in Saneron as of August 31, 2009 and November 30, 2008 and that the investment was not impaired.
+During 2006, the Company ceased recording equity in losses against the investment balance once the investment balance was written down to the total amount of goodwill, as goodwill should not be amortized.
+As of August 31, 2009 and November 30, 2008, the net Saneron investment, which consists solely of goodwill, is reflected on the consolidated balance sheets at approximately \$684,000.

-For the three months ended February 28, 2009 and February 29, 2008, the Company recorded equity in losses of Saneron operations of approximately \$32,000 and \$16,000, respectively, related to certain stock and warrant awards that were granted by Saneron at below fair market value to certain employees, consultants and members of Saneron management who represent owners of Saneron and serve on its board of directors.
+For the three and nine months ended August 31, 2009, the Company recorded equity in losses of Saneron operations of approximately \$32,000 and \$96,000, respectively, related to certain Saneron stock and warrant awards that were granted by Saneron to certain employees, consultants and members of Saneron management who represent owners of Saneron and serve on its board of directors.
+For the three and nine months ended August 31, 2008, the Company recorded equity in losses of Saneron operations of approximately \$71,000 and \$144,000, respectively, related to certain stock and warrant awards that were granted by Saneron to certain employees, consultants and members of Saneron management who represent owners of Saneron and serve on its board of directors.
 The Company will continue to record equity in losses of affiliates related to stock compensation expense as this offsets additional paid-in capital and not the investment balance.